The Sharing Group Discussion on Qur'an-Only “Islam”

 Brother Abdur Rab: Thanks for the elaborate responses.
 But please note that the Quranists also do not take the literalist interpretation of the Qur’an, but emphasise its worldviews and contextualised uses on various issues.
 They also condemn out-of-context citations from the Qur’an by the Wahhabis and the Muslim extremist groups as well as by the Islamophobes such as Robert Spencer, David Horowitz, Ayaan Hirsi Ali, and their ilk to support their special agendas.
 Another very important point, you say the swahih ahadits are just references and not statutory guidance to be followed.
 However, traditional Muslims are doing just that using the ahadits as sacred guidance.
 You do not do that.
 That is understandable.
 But there is the rub.
 You do not have an exact outline of what is to be followed as a Muslim.
 We, as Quranists, are clear on this: steer clear of the ahadits since it provides a lot of misguidance.
 Stay on the Qur’an as it gives us complete guidance.
 Last, but not the least, you do not recognise that Muslims currently follow shari’ah, which overwhelmingly draws on the ahadits.
 You say, shari’ah is different from this ‘shari’ah law.’
 But you do not have any definite outline of such shari’ah.
 And tell me, who is going to accept and follow your shari’ah?

-Brother James Harris: How can Quranists take a contextualised view when they reject all of the sources from which that context is determined?
+Brother James Harris: How can Quranists take a contextualised view when they reject all the sources from which that context is determined?
 The literature that provides the context of the Revelation is the asbab an-nuzul.
 This literature is dependent on the major ahadits collections.

 Brother Abdur Rab: The Quranists do not need to depend on any other literature to take a contextualised view.
 For example, the provision that a male heir should inherit twice as much as his female counterpart depends on the context that women at that time were solely dependent on husbands for their financial and other support.
 The Quranists can apply a gender-neutral understanding of this provision because of the changed context in modern time when women are not fully dependent on their husbands.
 Also, the so-called asbab an-nuzul literature does not appear to be fully satisfactory and reliable either, just as the ahadits is not fully reliable.